Hot off the presses: Here you have it – A beginner’s guide to home buying in Seattle.

 Home Buying Step 4: Have an Inspection Done

 Once you are under contract (sometimes before if you are in a super-tight market) you will want the property you are buying to be inspected by a professional inspector.
 The purpose of the inspector is to look at the major structures and systems of the home and make sure they are working properly.
 Your lender will likely require an inspection, but you should insist on one as well for your protection.
 Sellers aren’t always as forthcoming in the disclosure process as they should be.
-That’s why this is an important element of our guide to home buying in Shoreline.
+That’s why this is an important element of our guide to home buying in Seattle.

 An inspection will ensure that the home doesn’t have any structural damage or major flaws and so us typically a contingency of the purchase.